Forearm Pain Symptoms

 This "gluing together" is known as "adhesions".
 Adhesions are the main source of forearm pain problems.
 When side-by-side muscles become stuck together, or adhered, they begin to act like one big muscle rather than smaller, more action-specific muscles.

 Here's an example.
 Let's say that you always carry a heavy briefcase in your right hand.
-The gripping causes the muscles on the palm side of your forearm to become overworked.
+The gripping causes the flexor muscles on the palm side of your forearm to constantly contract, becoming overworked.
 So, they attempt to spread out their efforts by sticking themselves together and acting as a group.
+In time, you begin to feel more and more fatigue in your forearms.
+Eventually, pain begins to set in.
+It might start with a twinge now and then but soon it grows into a more constant irritation, with weakness and pain on a more constant basis.

 Adhesions also prevent muscles from relaxing and lengthening fully.
 They are in a constant state of contraction to one degree or another.
 Result?
 Very tired and overworked muscles.